Business Partners and Customers Due Diligence Policy

 In addition, Employees must comply with the Sanctions and Trade Controls Policy which sets out additional requirements and guidance to prevent any breaches of Sanctions and Trade Controls.

-After the completion of Steps 1 and 2 above, Employees must assess the general level of risk posed by each proposed Business Partner in order to determine whether enhanced Due Diligence is required.
+After the completion of Steps 1 and 2 above for High and Medium Risk Business Partners and Customers, Employees must assess the general level of risk posed by each proposed Business Partner and Customer to determine whether enhanced Due Diligence is required.

-The information needed to carry out this risk assessment should be based on the information obtained from the proposed Business Partner, internet searches, third party screening databases and general market knowledge.
-Employees must retain a written record in the Books and Records of the steps that are taken in assessing the risks associated with the potential Business Partner.
+The information needed to carry out this risk assessment should be based on the information obtained from the proposed Business Partner or Customer, internet searches, third party screening databases and general market knowledge.
+Employees must retain a written record in the Books and Records of the steps that are taken in assessing the risks associated with the potential Business Partner or Customer

-- Red flags: is there anything unusual, suspicious or otherwise different about the potential Business Partner that could give rise to Money Laundering, Terrorist Financing, Bribery and/or Corruption-related concerns?
+• Red flags: is there anything unusual, suspicious or otherwise different about the potential Business Partner or Customer that could give rise to Money Laundering, Terrorist Financing, Bribery and/or Corruption-related concerns?

-- Geography: is the potential Business Partner based in, or is the underlying transaction otherwise connected to, a country that is perceived as being of higher risk from a Bribery and Corruption perspective?
+• Geography: is the potential Business Partner or Customer based in, or is the underlying transaction otherwise connected to, a country that is perceived as being of higher risk from a Bribery and Corruption perspective?

-- Contract value: is the expected value of the contract opportunity over USD100,000 (or equivalent)?
+• Contract value: is the expected value of the contract opportunity over USD500,000 (or equivalent).

 These are each addressed further below.